apache/accumulo-website/_docs-2-0/administration/ssl.md

 In `accumulo-site.xml`, the following properties are required:

-* [rpc.javax.net.ssl.keyStore]  = _The path on the local filesystem to the keystore containing the server's certificate_
+* {% plink rpc.javax.net.ssl.keyStore %}  = _The path on the local filesystem to the keystore containing the server's certificate_
-* [rpc.javax.net.ssl.keyStorePassword] = _The password for the keystore containing the server's certificate_
+* {% plink rpc.javax.net.ssl.keyStorePassword %} = _The password for the keystore containing the server's certificate_
-* [rpc.javax.net.ssl.trustStore] = _The path on the local filesystem to the keystore containing the certificate authority's public key_
+* {% plink rpc.javax.net.ssl.trustStore %} = _The path on the local filesystem to the keystore containing the certificate authority's public key_
-* [rpc.javax.net.ssl.trustStorePassword] = _The password for the keystore containing the certificate authority's public key_
+* {% plink rpc.javax.net.ssl.trustStorePassword %} = _The password for the keystore containing the certificate authority's public key_
-* [instance.rpc.ssl.enabled] = _true_
+* {% plink instance.rpc.ssl.enabled %} = _true_

-Optionally, SSL client-authentication (two-way SSL) can also be enabled by setting `instance.rpc.ssl.clientAuth=true` in `accumulo-site.xml`.
+Optionally, SSL client-authentication (two-way SSL) can also be enabled by setting
+{% plink instance.rpc.ssl.clientAuth %} `true` in `accumulo-site.xml`.
 This requires that each client has access to  valid certificate to set up a secure connection to the servers.
 By default, Accumulo uses one-way SSL which does not require clients to have their own certificate.